ziggr/ESO-HomeStationMarker/README.md

 # SavedVariables

 - **station locations:** for each player house: each known crafting station's location
-- **marker locations:** for each player house: each marker location
+- **requested markers:** list of set and station ids for each requested marker